 Often, active RFID tags feature extra sensors such as those for the measurement of humidity, temperature and pressure.

 Usually, active RFID tags are more expensive than passive RFID tags and have environmental limitations due to the presence of the battery.

-Given that passive RFID tags communicate with a reader only when they enter its action field, they are rarely used for RTLS applications.
+As passive RFID tags communicate with a reader only when they enter its action field, they are rarely used for RTLS applications.

 As for active RFID tags, battery can be a limiting factor for usage in extreme environmental conditions.

 Passive RFID tags with Light panel and Ultracapacitor: These work like BAP RFID tags, but use the combination of a built-in light panel and a ultracapacitor instead of battery to extend the typical read ranges of passive mode.
 In lighted conditions, the solar panel harvests energy to provide extended read range and charge the ultracapacitor that allows high performance also for a limited time period of extreme low light or total darkness.
 If these RFID tags stay in darkness for too long time and the ultracapacitor is discharged, they continue to work like normal passive RFID tags till they are exposed to light again and the ultracapacitor is recharged.

 Semi-passive RFID tags: Like passive RFID tags and BAP RFID tags, semi-passive RFID tags use the backscatter technique to communicate with the reader.
 They leverage a battery that can be used to power on-board microcontrollers and extra sensors, i.e. a temperature logger, or improve read performance not only in terms of read distance but also in terms of read speed, i.e. for high-speed Automatic Vehicle Identification purposes.
 When the battery is discharged, semi-passive RFID tags stop transmitting any signal.